Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 That’s just one of the good things about learning a less familiar language.

-Most times, the natives of that language are overwhelmingly supportive and glad to find strangers speaking their unusual tongue.
+Most of the time, the natives of that language are overwhelmingly supportive and glad to find strangers speaking their unusual tongue.

-It can lead to a lot of opportunities for you, just like it happened to me.
+It can lead to many opportunities for you, just like it happened to me.

 5. Leisure, Entertainment & Travel

-Sure, these days, movies have subtitles, and books come with translations.
+Sure, movies have subtitles these days, and books come with translations.

-But when you learn a less common language like Italian, you open up a new world of enjoying the best in music, movies, books, literature, news, and more.
+But when you learn a less familiar language like Italian, you open up a new world of enjoying the best in music, movies, books, literature, news, and more.

-Of course, since the language is uncommon, you’re never going to find much-translated works, anyway.
+Of course, since the language is uncommon, you’ll never find much-translated works, anyway.

-Learning the language itself gives you more opportunities to enjoy the very best that defines your leisure and entertainment time.
+Learning the language gives you more opportunities to enjoy the best that defines your leisure and entertainment time.

 But that is not all.
-What about travelling?
+What about traveling?

-Do you plan to travel and settle in a remote region or territory where the language is uncommon where the terrain is rich in natural and human-made attractions?
+Do you plan to travel and settle in a remote region or territory where the language is uncommon, and the terrain is rich in natural and human-made attractions?

-Then, speaking the less taught language of the people will enable you to blend well in society without any difficulty.
+Then, speaking the less-taught language of the people will enable you to blend well into society without any difficulty.

-For instance, learning Malay and Indonesian will enable you to get deeper into the fascinating cultures of one of Southeast Asia’s travelers’ favorite regions – the Malay Archipelago.
+For instance, learning Malay and Indonesian will enable you to delve deeper into the fascinating cultures of one of Southeast Asia’s travelers’ favorite regions—the Malay Archipelago.

 6. Ease of learning & access to more languages